-Term Explanation Classified Information the Czech Republic's Act No. 412/2005 Coll., regulating Protection Act classified information protection and security competence, as amended contracting partner provider of services contracted by I.CA for certification services or parts thereof - usually, it is a contracted RA electronic document digitally encoded document, stored on physical medium, transferred or processed by technical means, in electronic, magnetic or optical form electronic seal advanced electronic seal or qualified electronic seal under trust services legislation electronic sign electronic sign under trust services legislation electronic signature advanced electronic signature or recognized electronic signature or qualified electronic signature under trust services legislation hash function transformation which receives, as an input, a string of characters of arbitrary length, and the result is a string of characters of fixed length (hash) key pair private key and corresponding public key Labour Code the Czech Republic's Act No. 262/2006 Coll., Labour Code, as amended OCSP responder server using the OCSP protocol to provide data on public key certificate status private key unique data to create electronic signature / seal public key unique data to verify electronic signature / seal qualified certificate for electronic signature or for electronic seal certificate defined by trust services legislation qualified signature / seal creation device device meeting the requirements of eIDAS, annex II, intended for electronic signature / seal creation relying party party relying on a certificate in its operations root CA certification authority which issues certificates to subordinate certification authorities sealing person legal person creating electronic seal secure cryptographic device device on which the private key is stored softcard software emulation of smartcard for access to private key stored in HSM subordinate CA CA issuing certificates to end users supervisory body the body supervising qualified trust services providers trust service / qualified trust service trust service / qualified trust service defined by eIDAS trust services legislation current legislation on trust services TWINS/DUAL commercial product of I.CA or I.CA SK consisting of:

-qualified certificate for electronic signature; non-qualified certificate two-factor authentication authentication employing two of three factors - I know something (the password), I have something (a smartcard or a hardware token) or I am something (fingerprint, retina or iris reading) written contract text of the contract in electronic or paper form
+Term Explanation Classified Information Protection Act the Czech Republic's Act No. 412/2005 Coll., regulating classified information protection and security competence, as amended contracting partner provider of services contracted by I.CA for certification services or parts thereof - usually, it is a contracted RA electronic document digitally encoded document, stored on physical medium, transferred or processed by technical means, in electronic, magnetic or optical form electronic seal advanced electronic seal or qualified electronic seal under trust services legislation electronic sign electronic sign under trust services legislation electronic signature qualified electronic signature under trust services legislation hash function transformation which receives, as an input, a string of characters of arbitrary length, and the result is a string of characters of fixed length (hash) key pair private key and corresponding public key Labour Code the Czech Republic's Act No. 262/2006 Coll., Labour Code, as amended mandator person or public authority on behalf of who or which the mandatary acts mandatary natural person authorized by law to act on behalf of any other person or public authority, or person performing the activity or function according to a special regulation mandate confirmation of the right to act for or on behalf of any other person or public authority mandate certificate qualified certificate for electronic signature issued to the person who is authorized by law or in accordance with law to act for or on behalf of any other person or public authority, or who or which performs the activity or function according to a special regulation OCSP responder server using the OCSP protocol to provide data on public key certificate status private key unique data to create electronic signature / seal public key unique data to verify electronic signature / seal qualified certificate for electronic signature or for electronic seal certificate defined by trust services legislation qualified signature / seal creation device device meeting the requirements of eIDAS, annex II, intended for electronic signature / seal creation relying party party relying on a certificate in its operations root CA certification authority which issues certificates to subordinate certification authorities secure cryptographic device device on which the private key is stored softcard software emulation of smartcard for access to private key stored in HSM subordinate CA CA issuing certificates to end users supervisory body the body supervising qualified trust services providers trust service / qualified trust service trust service / qualified trust service defined by eIDAS trust services legislation current legislation on trust services two-factor authentication authentication employing two of three factors - I know something (the password), I have something (a smartcard or a hardware token) or I am something (fingerprint, retina or iris reading) written contract text of the contract in electronic or paper form